 I cite reams of evidence from experiments.
-You distort bio-terms into counter-real clap-trap, falsely attribute the distortions to me then you attack your own bio-term distortions - as though you were attacking evo-bio.
+Khuno distorts orthodox bio-terms into counter-real clap-trap, he falsely attributes these distortions to me then he attacks his bio-term distortions - as though he were attacking evo-bio.

 You might have selected a dictionary meaning - which literally aligns with evolutionary biology.

 Male nuptial gifts: phenotypic consequences and evolutionary implications - by Carol L Boggs